ByteWelder/ByteWelder.com/_posts/2019-08-12-surface-go-linux-mint.markdown

 There are also issues with touch, but they are [fixable](https://askubuntu.com/questions/853910/ubuntu-16-and-touchscreen-scrolling-in-firefox).

 I found that Chromium was working much better out of the box.
+You can even get the top bar collapsed into the tab bar to gain some screen estate.

 #### Hide cursor on touch

 One thing I noticed, is that wherever I touched the screen, the mouse cursor would teleport to that position on the screen.
 Windows 10 automatically hides the cursor, so I went searching online and found [a solution](https://github.com/nowrep/unclutter-xfixes):

-This project didn't compile for me, even with all the tools installed, so I had to disable the documentation part in the build process.
+This project didn't compile for me, even with all the tools installed, so I had to disable documentation part in the build process.

 1. First install the build tools: `sudo apt-get install build-essential ev libx11-dev libxi-dev`
 2. Then download [unclutter-xfixes](https://github.com/nowrep/unclutter-xfixes)